wp-plugins/stageshow/trunk/readme.txt

 StageShow includes the facility to export sales to a "TAB Separated Text" file for further analysis or processing by other programs (i.e. Spreadsheets etc.).

-An online demo for all StageShow Variants is available <a href=http://corondeck.co.uk/demo/>here</a>.
+An <a href=http://corondeck.co.uk/demo/>online demo</a> for all StageShow Variants is available <a href=http://corondeck.co.uk/demo/>here</a>.

 StageShow Features Summary

 * Adds a online BoxOffice for a Single Show
 * Up to 4 Performances with Specified start Date/Time and Maximum Number of Tickets
 * Unlimited number of Ticket Types for each performance with individually defined prices
-* Choice of Integrated Shopping Cart or PayPal Shopping Cart
+* Integrated Shopping Trolley
 * Integrated PayPal Payment Collection
 * Payments accepted using Credit/Debit cards or from PayPal account
-* EMail confirmation of Booking to Client and Administrator
+* EMail confirmation of Booking to Client and (optionally) to Administrator
 * Manual entry of ticket sales for telephone sales etc.
 * Online and Offline Sale Transaction ID validation
 * Export of Ticket Sales and Settings as "TAB Separated Text" format file